MislavMandaric/vaillant-netatmo-api/README.md

 pip install vaillant-netatmo-api
 ```

-Library requires Python 3 and has [authlib](https://github.com/lepture/authlib) and [httpx](https://github.com/encode/httpx) dependencies.
+Library requires Python 3 and has [tenacity](https://github.com/jd/tenacity) and [httpx](https://github.com/encode/httpx) dependencies.

-> NOTE: Both authlib and httpx are prerelease software.
-The versions outlined in the `requirements.txt` should be working properly, but if there are some breaking changes, please check their Github issue tracker for known issues.
+> NOTE: httpx is currently a prerelease software.
+The version outlined in the `requirements.txt` should be working properly, but if there are some breaking changes, please check their Github issue tracker for known issues.

 ## Usage